Frequently Asked Questions

 The Minnesota Department of Education (MDE) tracks and lists data and results for all schools in Minnesota.
 View DaVinci Academy’s School Report Card to see information about our school demographics, test results, academic progress and performance and more.

-In 2015, DaVinci Academy was named a Reward School for the 5th year in a row.
-DaVinci Academy is one of only 3 Minnesota charter schools that have received the Reward School designation for all five years since the Multiple Measurement rating (MMR) system was introduced in 2011-12.
+In 2016, DaVinci Academy was named a Reward School for the 6th year in a row.
+DaVinci Academy is one of only 3 Minnesota charter schools that have received the Reward School designation for all six years since the Multiple Measurement rating (MMR) system was introduced in 2011-12.

 DaVinci Academy’s Intersession Program offers students additional opportunities to grow and learn.
-Intersession classes are scheduled for two specific weeks during the school year.
-Our Fall Intersession is mandatory while the winter or Spring Intersession is voluntary.
 During intersessions, regular classes are suspended and students are given the opportunity to develop a deeper understanding of a particular subject area of their choosing.
-Intersession curriculum costs vary depending on the topics being offered.
+Intersession is voluntary and curriculum costs vary depending on the topics being offered.

 The Core Knowledge Sequence movement is an educational reform based on the premise that a grade-by-grade core of common learning is necessary to ensure a sound and fair education.
 Simply put, knowledge builds on knowledge.
 The more you know, the more you are able to learn.
 The movement was started by Dr. E. D. Hirsch, Jr., author of Cultural Literacy: What Every American Needs to Know and The Schools We Need, and is based on a large body of research in cognitive psychology, as well as a careful examination of several of the world’s fairest and most effective school systems.
 Due to the completeness and rigor of the curriculum, students are able to achieve the most important goals for education — greater reading comprehension, the ability to think critically and solve problems, and higher test scores.